opvious/sdk.ts/packages/cli/README.md

 opvious formulation register -f "$NAME" sources/*
 ```

-These can then be used to start long-running optimization attempts.
-You can also
+These can then be used to queue optimization attempts.
+You can also list
-list currently available formulations in your account:
+currently available formulations in your account:

 ```sh
 opvious formulation list